Strong mentor-mentee relationships can have transformative impacts on careers, workplaces, and industries as a whole.

-Ever since its inauguration in 2014, the award winning industry led mentoring program has been committed to empowering women within the historically male-dominated industry - and in doing so, more broadly, enhancing Australia’s defence capability.
+Ever since its inauguration in 2015, the award winning, industry-led mentoring program has been committed to empowering women within the historically male-dominated industry - and in doing so, more broadly, enhancing Australia’s Defence capability.

 “There are some great tangible examples within participant’s individual stories, where their involvement in the program has created a nurturing space where they can explore what might be possible, and has given them the confidence to go after it,” says Ms De Angelis.